zsheley/Blog/index.md

 09:51
 25032021

 Fuck, Fuck, Fuck.
 As usual I woke up completely exhausted so I decided I'd jump start my day with a "little" coffee.
 It's only 09:50 and I've already drank roughly 4 cups of Starbucks double shot.
-My limbs refuse to stp moving and my mind is racing.
+My limbs refuse to stop moving and my mind is racing.
 I love it.
 Thanks Haley for bringing in the Keurig (I hope that's how you spell it)!

 Cheers,